Echo State Networks for Time Series Forecasting: Hyperparameter Sweep and Benchmarking: Data

+To ensure reproducibility, the random sampling was conducted using a fixed random seed after applying the frequency and maximum-history filters.
+The identifiers of the selected M4 series are made available with the replication code.

-This two-stage approach helps to mitigate overfitting and ensures that the reported results reflect the true generalization ability of the ESN model.
-By structuring the analysis in this way, the study establishes a rigorous and transparent framework for assessing the forecasting potential of ESNs.
+The \textit{Parameter} dataset is used exclusively to evaluate ESN hyperparameter configurations and to identify the best-performing specification separately for monthly and quarterly data based on average forecast accuracy across all series in that dataset.
+Once selected, these frequency-specific ESN configurations are fixed and carried forward unchanged to the disjoint \textit{Forecast} dataset, where they are evaluated against the benchmark methods.
+This two-stage approach helps to mitigate overfitting and provides an out-of-sample assessment of the selected ESN configurations.
+By structuring the analysis in this way, the study establishes a transparent framework for assessing the forecasting potential of ESNs.
 Based on the M4 Forecasting Competition, the forecast horizon for the monthly data is 1.5 years (\(h = 18\)), and for the quarterly data, two years (\(h = 8\)).
 Table \ref{tab:dataset} in the Appendix summarizes the absolute and relative frequencies of both sampled datasets according to the application field.

-To ensure that the dataset is still representative and the results are reliable and objective, an exploratory data analysis is conducted to check the dataset's diversity regarding the most crucial time series characteristics.
-Especially trends, seasonal patterns, and time series length are essential factors for many forecasting algorithms.
-For example, some forecasting methods can handle the level, trend, and seasonality, while others can only handle parts of the time series characteristics.
-Furthermore, the number of observations (length of the time series) is very important as advanced, data-driven forecasting methods (e.g., statistical methods like ARIMA or ML models like neural networks) require more data than simple benchmark methods (e.g., naive forecast).
+To characterize the sampled datasets and to assess how they differ from the broader M4 collection, an exploratory data analysis is conducted for key time series characteristics.
+In particular, we compare the distributions of series length, seasonal strength, and trend strength, since these characteristics are important for many forecasting methods.
+Some methods explicitly model level, trend, and seasonality, whereas others capture only a subset of these components.
+The number of observations is also relevant because more flexible, data-driven forecasting methods typically require more historical data than simple benchmark methods.